Probing supermassive black hole scalarization with Pulsar Timing Arrays: Acknowledgements

 \section{Acknowledgements}

 We warmly thank Alberto Sesana for insightful discussions and important suggestions.
-Moreover, we wish to thank Enrico Barausse and Aaron Held for helpful comments and discussions on the manuscript and Nataliya Porayko for kindly providing a code to reproduce the free spectrum of timing residuals for the EPTA dataset.
+Moreover, we wish to thank Enrico Barausse and Aaron Held for helpful comments and discussions on the manuscript, Nataliya Porayko for kindly providing a code to reproduce the free spectrum of timing residuals for the EPTA dataset and Rahul Srinivasan for useful discussions about Bayesian inference.
 L.C. acknowledges support from the European Union’s H2020 ERC Consolidator Grant ``GRavity from Astrophysical to Microscopic Scales'' (Grant No. GRAMS-815673), the European Union’s Horizon ERC Synergy Grant ``Making Sense of the Unexpected in the Gravitational-Wave Sky'' (Grant No. GWSky-101167314), the PRIN 2022 grant ``GUVIRP - Gravity tests in the UltraViolet and InfraRed with Pulsar timing'', and the EU Horizon 2020 Research and Innovation Programme under the Marie Sklodowska-Curie Grant Agreement No. 101007855.
-A.K. acknowledges funding from the FCT project ``Gravitational waves as a new probe of fundamental physics and astrophysics'' grant agreement 2023.07357.CEECIND/CP2830/CT0003.
+A.K. acknowledges funding from the FCT project ``Gravitational waves as a new probe of fundamental physics and astrophysics'' Grant Agreement No. 2023.07357.CEECIND/CP2830/CT0003.